 Another trend is the increasing adoption of the metric system in various industries.
 While the U.S. still primarily uses the customary system, many products are labeled with both customary and metric measurements.
 This dual labeling can help consumers become more familiar with metric units like liters, which are close in volume to quarts.
 Over time, this could lead to a gradual shift towards greater acceptance and use of the metric system.

-Professional insights from chefs and food scientists emphasize the importance of accurate measurements in cooking and baking.
+Professional insights from chefs and food scientists make clear the importance of accurate measurements in cooking and baking.
 While a slight variation in ingredients might be acceptable in some dishes, precise measurements are crucial for consistent results in baking.
 Understanding what a quart looks like and how it relates to other measurements is therefore essential for culinary professionals.

 Tips and Expert Advice